Omni-Thinker: Scaling Multi-Task RL in LLMs with Hybrid Reward and Task Scheduling: Introduction

 \section{Introduction}

-As Large Language Models (LLMs)~\citep{hurst2024gpt,liu2024deepseek,dubey2024llama,yang2024qwen2} evolve into general-purpose agents with applications ranging from creative writing~\citep{marco2025smallLanguageModels} to robotics~\citep{geminiroboticsteam2025geminirobotics}, the challenge of effective post-training becomes increasingly critical.
-While Supervised Fine-Tuning (SFT) is the dominant paradigm for adapting LLMs to downstream tasks, it often encourages memorization rather than robust generalization, especially on tasks that differ from the training distribution or require flexible, context-dependent reasoning~\citep{chu2025sftmemorizesrlgeneralizes}.

-Reinforcement Learning (RL) has emerged as a promising path to improve generalization, especially in structured tasks like math and coding, where verifiable, rule-based rewards can be effective~\citep{deepseekai2025deepseekr1incentivizing,deepscaler2025SurpassingO1preview,kimiteam2025kimik15scalingreinforcement}.
-Methods such as Group Relative Policy Optimization (GRPO) have shown that even coarse signals can guide LLMs toward structured, chain-of-thought responses~\citep{shao2024deepseekmath}.
-However, most RL methods are tailored to deterministic, easily verifiable tasks, limiting their utility in open-ended settings such as question answering and creative writing.
+Reinforcement learning (RL) has become an effective approach for improving large language models (LLMs)~\citep{hurst2024gpt,liu2024deepseek,dubey2024llama,yang2024qwen2}, particularly in structured domains such as math and coding where verifiable, rule-based rewards are available~\citep{deepseekai2025deepseekr1incentivizing,deepscaler2025SurpassingO1preview,kimiteam2025kimik15scalingreinforcement}.
+Methods such as Group Relative Policy Optimization (GRPO)~\citep{shao2024deepseekmath} show that even coarse learning signals can steer LLMs toward structured, chain-of-thought reasoning.
+However, most RL methods remain tailored to deterministically verifiable tasks, limiting their utility in open-ended domains such as general QA and creative writing.
 Moreover, training LLMs across multiple tasks remains challenging because it requires optimizing for diverse forms of feedback signals, including binary correctness checks in structured tasks and subjective, preference-based judgments in generative ones.